yamin-shihab/study-notes/grade_7/science.md

   * Chemical energy is energy caused by chemical reactions. (burning coal, burning wood, burning fossil fuels, batteries, digestion (stored in food))
   * Electrical energy is produced when charged particles (electrons) move through a wire.
   * Mechanical energy is made by moving parts that create friction.
 Friction produces heat. (car breaks, sewing machine)
-  * The law of conservation of energy states that energy cannot be created or destroyed, only transferred or transformed.
+  * The law of conservation of energy states that energy can't be created or destroyed, only transferred or transformed.
-    * Energy that is transformed changes from one form to another.
+    * Energy that's transformed changes from one form to another.
-    * Energy that is transferred passes along from one thing to another.
+    * Energy that's transferred passes along from one thing to another.
 * There are also different ways for us to get electrical energy:
   * Solar energy is solar panels making energy when photons from the sun touch photovoltaic cells, which attracts electrons and creates a circuit.
   * Energy can be made from wind by having the wind turn the giant blades of wind turbines, which generate electricity via a dynamo.